tcorbat/B2B-tec/week 2/exercise/README.md

 * Domain Model to Code

 ## Transfer your B2B-tec Domain Model into Java Code.
 The goal of this exercise is repeating UML Class Diagram and it’s relation to program code.
-Review the most important aspects of UML Class Diagram Syntax, described in Larman Chapter 7 “UML Class Diagrams”.
+Review the most important aspects of UML Class Diagram Syntax.

 * Create a new empty Java project with eclipse.